-- "Demand" is in a simpler way defined as the requirement and desire of consumers to purchase products and services and willingness and abilities to pay for availing the same.
-Example of product: household durable products like television, daily use products likesoap.
-Example of service: Pathological tests by medical service providing laboratories like Drs Ray & Trivedi Lab.
-The products/services demanded are of two categories such as industrial purpose products like machines and consumers pecific products like confectionaries. - "Forecasting" is the process of making prediction about future happenings and/or requirements based on available information and/evidences.
-Example, forecasting of product requirements, forecasting of weather, forecasting of fashion trends, forecasting of tourist inflow, forecasting of patient admission, forecasting of technology etc. In this segment we shall restrictour discussions mainlyon forecasting of demand of products.
+"Demand" is in a simpler way defined as the requirement and desire of consumers to purchase products and services and willingness and abilities to pay for availing the same.

+Example of product: Household durable products like television, daily use products like soap.
+Example of service: Pathological tests by medical service providing laboratories like Drs.
+Ray & Trivedi Lab.

+The products/services demanded are of two categories such as industrial purpose products like machines and consumers, specific products like confectionaries

+"Forecasting" is the process of making prediction about future happenings and/or requirements based on available information and/evidences.
+Example, forecasting of product requirements, forecasting of weather, forecasting of fashion trends, forecasting of tourist inflow, forecasting of patient admission, forecasting of technology etc.